PSCI 1801: Statistical Methods

 (QSS 7.2)

-On Monday the 28th we will take a class field trip to the NBC News Decision Desk.
+(Tentative) On Monday the 26th we will take a class field trip to the NBC News Decision Desk.

 Problem Set 3 Due Wednesday 7pm.